 Politics Are Preventing Progress

 The New Jersey bureaucracy is one of the major roadblocks preventing positive change in the state.
 Disagreements between state lawmakers and political influences from Washington, D.C. are making dealing with New Jersey’s opioid problems especially difficult.
 This is one of the main reason recent drug overdoses 2017 are on the rise.

 The best methods at this point for fighting the opioid crisis are raising public awareness and encouraging treatment for those who are struggling.
 Due to poor accessibility to substance abuse treatment in New Jersey, those struggling with opioid dependency may need to look for an out-of-state option.

 Opioid addiction progresses very rapidly, and without intervention, it can easily turn fatal.
 Don’t wait to seek help for yourself or a loved one struggling with addiction.
-As more New Jersey citizens recognize the severe opioid crisis in the state, hopefully it will encourage them to seek treatment sooner rather than later.
+As more New Jersey citizens recognize the severe opioid crisis in the state, hopefully it will encourage them to seek drug addiction treatment sooner rather than later.

 Want to take a more in-depth look at the prescription drug epidemic on a national level?
 Click below: